 ‘Even if the cortex is deemed necessary for pain experience, there is now good evidence that thalamic projections into the subplate, which emerge around 12 weeks’ gestation, are functional and equivalent to thalamocortical projections that emerge around 24 weeks’ gestation.
 Thus, current neuroscientific evidence supports the possibility of fetal pain before the “consensus” cut-off of 24 weeks.’

 From one of the leading pro-choice voices on the question of foetal pain, this paper is obviously extraordinary.
-Derbyshire is brave enough, here, to run against much of the medical and political consensus and to engage with the possibility that some of his previous work may have been based on incorrect assumptions.
+Derbyshire is brave enough, here, to run against much of the medical and political consensus and to engage with the possibility that some of his previous work may have been based on assumptions that were not fully cognisant of all relevant information.
 In 2006, Derbyshire wrote that ‘proposals to inform women seeking abortions of the potential for pain in foetuses are not supported by evidence.
-Legal or clinical mandates for interventions to prevent such pain are scientifically unsound and may expose women to inappropriate interventions risks and distress’ (‘Can fetuses feel pain?’
-(2006) 332(7546) British Medical Journal).
-In 2020, he writes, or at least is prepared to put his name to, a paper that says, ‘both authors agree that it is reasonable to consider some form of fetal analgesia [anaesthetic for foetuses] during later abortions’.
+Legal or clinical mandates for interventions to prevent such pain are scientifically unsound and may expose women to inappropriate interventions risks and distress’.
+Yet in 2020, he is prepared to put his name to a paper that says, ‘both authors agree that it is reasonable to consider some form of fetal analgesia [anaesthetic for foetuses] during later abortions’.
 It is a courageous standpoint, and clearly comes from someone who truly embraces the scientific method.

 It is important to stress the limits of using this paper in the abortion debate to prove or disprove any kind of point.
 The writers are cautious, making no entirely definitive pronouncements.
 Their position is well summarised in this paragraph towards the end: